Protecting Students Abroad

 3. Proof of comprehensive medical insurance coverage and appropriate vaccinations if health risk is present.
 (Students/faculty)The CCS HRTC will review the request to travel and if approved, will forward the request along with the rationale for approval to CCS College Leadership who will make the final decision if the travel is to a destination with a DOS Level 3 or 4 warning.

-Approved travel will have a mandatory pre-departure orientation provided by ISSO.
+Approved travel will have a mandatory pre-departure orientation provided by GEO.
 Approvals are for a particular program in a specific location.
 Approvals for repeated programs are valid for the academic year provided that there is no significant change in the programming or risk level for the location.
 Even after approval, if the situation deteriorates or the DOS significantly changes its advisory, permission to travel may be revoked at the discretion of the College Leadership.

 • Any travel to the denied destination will be considered personal travel;